Croftworks architecture Scotland about ecological architecture Edinburgh team people collaborators The Lighthouse green roof

 People

 Theodore Shack, MA (Hons).
-MArch.
-ARBRIASRIBA
+MArch ARRIAS

 Theo studied at Edinburgh University and the London School of Architecture where his research explored low-tech design and rewilding.
 He previously worked with Haptic and Feilden Fowles and, whilst at Edinburgh co-founded Crumble Magazine.
 He was awarded the Venice + Scotland Fellowship, joining the Scottish pavilion to the Venice Architecture Biennale, The Happenstance.
 His work has been shortlisted for AJ awards in Sustainability and Retrofit and he has given public lectures in Venice, Glasgow and Edinburgh.
 In addition to design, Theo draws on practical experience of building, carpentry, painting, gardening and dry-stone walling.